 Most people begin the hike from Happy Isles

-(shuttle stop #16), which is about a half-mile from the trailhead parking lot or about 3/4 of a mile from Curry Village (parking available).
-Shuttle service doesn't begin until 7 am, so if you're arriving prior to then, you can walk on the road (closed to all but authorized vehicles) from either parking area to the trailhead.
+(shuttle stop #16), which is about a 1/2-mi from the trailhead parking lot or about 3/4-mi past Curry Village (where additional parking is available).
+Shuttle service doesn't begin until 7 am, so if you're arriving before that, you can hike on the road to the trailhead.

-for a longer but mellower hike or turn left onto Mist Trail
+for a longer but mellower hike (4mi) or follow the Mist Trail

-for an up close and personal view of Vernal and Nevada Falls.
-Eventually, you'll merge back onto the JMT.
-After just over 5 miles, look for the Half Dome Trail
+offers an up close and personal view of both Vernal and Nevada Falls but is steeper than the JMT.
+Both the JMT and Mist Trail

 The trail steadily climbs to the north-northwest through the forest for roughly a mile before turning west and then southwest toward Half Dome

 .
-You'll eventually emerge from the tree-cover onto solid granite and begin ascending a steep series of switchbacks to a saddle below the cables.
+You'll eventually emerge from the tree-cover onto solid granite and begin ascending a steep series of switchbacks known as the subdome (before starting the subdome, a ranger will check for your permit, it is a federal offense to even enter the subdome without a permit).

-The most famous--or infamous--part of this trail is the ascent up the cables.
-The two metal cables allow hikers to climb the last 400 feet to the summit without rock climbing equipment.
+The most famous part of this trail is the ascent up the cables.
+The two metal cables allow hikers to climb the last 400 feet to the summit without rock climbing equipment -- the cables are held up by metal poles drilled into the ground at regular intervals, each pair of poles has a wooden plank attached to assist hikers.
+It can take 45mins to climb the cables one way -- longer if it's crowded.
 Since 1919, relatively few people have fallen and died on the cables.
 However, injuries are not uncommon for those acting irresponsibly.

 The Half Dome

-cables usually go back up the Friday before Memorial Day (conditions permitting) and come down the day after Columbus Day.
+cables usually go back up the Friday before Memorial Day (conditions permitting) and come down the day after Columbus Day/before the start of snow.

 Tips while using the cables: